MKowal2/mkowal2.github.io/_pages/about.md

   - /about.html
 ---

-I am an [NSERC CGS-D](https://www.nserc-crsng.gc.ca/Students-Etudiants/PG-CS/CGSD-BESCD_eng.asp) scholarship funded PhD student at [York University](https://www.yorku.ca/) in the [Computational Vision and Imaging Lab](https://yorkucvil.github.io/) supervised by [Dr. Kosta Derpanis](https://csprofkgd.github.io/).
-My research interest is mainly in interpreting the internal representations of deep neural networks with an emphasis on video understanding.
-I am currently a research intern at [Ubisoft La Forge](https://www.ubisoft.com/en-us/studio/laforge) working on generative modelling for character animations.
-I recently completed an internship at [Toyota Research Institute](https://www.tri.global/) as a member of the machine learning team working on [interpretability for video transformers](https://arxiv.org/abs/2401.10831).
+I am a Research Resident at [FAR AI](https://far.ai/) working on AI safety and mechanistic interpretability, with a specific current focus on understanding the persuasive capabilities of LLMs.
+I am also an [NSERC CGS-D](https://www.nserc-crsng.gc.ca/Students-Etudiants/PG-CS/CGSD-BESCD_eng.asp) scholarship funded PhD candidate at [York University](https://www.yorku.ca/) in the [Computational Vision and Imaging Lab](https://yorkucvil.github.io/) supervised by [Dr. Kosta Derpanis](https://csprofkgd.github.io/).
+My PhD thesis focused on mechanistic interpretability with an emphasis on multi-modal video understanding models.
+I completed internships at [Ubisoft La Forge](https://www.ubisoft.com/en-us/studio/laforge) working on generative modelling for character animations and [Toyota Research Institute](https://www.tri.global/), as a member of the machine learning team, working on [interpretability for video transformers](https://arxiv.org/abs/2401.10831).
 I am also a faculty affiliate researcher at the [Vector Institute](https://vectorinstitute.ai/) and have previously held the position of Lead Scientist in Residence at [NextAI](https://www.nextcanada.com/next-ai/) from 2020-2022.

 Before my PhD studies, I completed a Bachelors of Applied Science (B.A.Sc) in [Applied Mathematics and Engineering](https://www.queensu.ca/mathstat/mthe) with a specialization in Mechanical Engineering at [Queen's University](https://www.queensu.ca/) in Kingston, Ontario, Canada.
 After graduating from my Bachelors degree, I worked at [Morrison Hershfield](https://www.morrisonhershfield.com) as a mechanical design engineer in Toronto.
 I helped with the design of buildings, labratories, and condos, with a team of other mechanical, evironmental, electrical, and control engineers.
 I then obtained my M.Sc at the [Ryerson Vision Lab](https://ryersonvisionlab.github.io/) in August 2020 under the co-supervision of [Dr. Neil Bruce]([https://cs.ryerson.ca/~bruce/](https://socs.uoguelph.ca/~brucen/)) and [Dr. Konstantinos Derpanis](https://cs.ryerson.ca/~kosta/).
 My M.Sc thesis focused on quantifying the utility of different modalities for action recognition.